|

 Communication to the Board

-Specific factual information or recitation of existing policy may be furnished in response to inquiries, but the Board may not deliberate, discuss, or make any decision on any subject not on the agenda.
+Specific factual information or recitation of existing policy may be furnished in response to inquiries, but the

 Order of Business and Procedures